gedanziger/intro-blockchain-development/class-5.md

 [Metamask](https://metamask.io/) - Metamask is an in-browser chrome extension that helps call contracts and run tests.

-[Infura](https://infura.io/) - Instead of setting up a node locally and waiting to sync on a new environment, you can also use infura.
-This is a very simple way to get data from the testnet or mainnet on ethereum, and submit transactions.
+[Infura](https://infura.io/) - Instead of setting up a node locally and waiting to sync on a new environment, you can also use Infura.
+This is a very simple way to get data from the testnet or mainnet on Ethereum, and submit transactions.
 Keep in mind that it is a bit unreliable for production applications, however.

 ### Deploying a basic contract